jtzero/vigilem-evdev/README.md

 ### bundler/gem install fail
-  adding just ```gem 'vigilem-evdev'``` is different than ```gem install vigilem-evdev``` In both cases the vigilem-evdev gem installs it's input_system dependencies on install, however since bundler isolates it's installed gems the dynamically installed gems get added to the $GEM_HOME and not the bundler cache.
+  adding just ```gem 'vigilem-evdev'``` is different than ```gem install vigilem-evdev``` In both cases the vigilem-evdev gem installs it's input_system dependencies on install, however since bundler tracks it's installed gems the dynamically installed gems get added to the $GEM_HOME still, but not added to Gemfile.lock.
 So in order exactly model production the 'vigilem-x11' needs to be added
   ```
   gem 'vigilem-evdev'
   gem 'vigilem-x11'